rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-This is fairly simple for primitive types like integers and strings, but becomes much more involved when dealing with complex values likes maps and sequences.
-A serialization framework needs to do more than just provide a contract, its API needs to work to support implementations on either side of that contract.
+This is fairly straightforward for primitive types like integers and strings, but becomes much more involved when dealing with complex values likes maps and sequences.
+A serialization framework needs to do more than just provide a contract, its API needs to work to support implementations on either side of that contract, otherwise it won't gain adoption.

 Maintaining a useful serialization framework is a distraction for `log`.
+Serialization of structured values is a complex, necessary, but not primary function of `log`, so it should avoid owning that contract and the baggage that comes along with it if it can.
 That's why the `sval` library was created; to manage the necessary complexity of building a serialization framework that's suitable for structured logging externally from the `log` crate.

-So the public common serialization contract in `log` is effectively to integrate with one of a few fundamental frameworks.

-Within the `log` crate, internalizing fundamental serialization frameworks reduces the effort needed from building a complete framework down to shimming an existing framework.
+Within the `log` crate itself, internalizing fundamental serialization frameworks reduces the effort needed from building a complete framework down to shimming an existing framework.
+These shims would exist in the wider `log` ecosystem in either case.
 The effort of managing breaking changes in supported serialization frameworks isn't less than the effort of managing breaking changes in a common contract provided by `log`.
 The owner of that contract, whether it's `log` or `serde` or `sval`, has to consider the churn introduced by breakage.
-Serialization of structured values is a complex, necessary, but not primary feature of `log`, so if it should avoid owning that contract and the baggage that comes along with it if it can.
+As a downstream consumer of that breakage, `log` is in the same boat as its consumers.

 # Prior art
 [prior-art]: #prior-art